TanStack/query/docs/src/pages/plugins/createWebStoragePersister.md

 ## Retries

 Persistence can fail, e.g. if the size exceeds the available space on the storage.
-Errors can be handled gracefully by providing a `retry` function persister.
+Errors can be handled gracefully by providing a `retry` function to the persister.

 The retry function receives the `persistedClient` it tried to save, as well as the `error` and the `errorCount` as input.
 It is expected to return a _new_ `PersistedClient`, with which it tries to persist again.
 If _undefined_ is returned, there will be no further attempt to persist.